Accounts Receivable Factoring Definition

 Under this arrangement, a business sells its invoices to the factor and receives cash payment immediately.
 The factor takes all responsibility for analyzing the creditworthiness of the customer, collection of payment on the due date and also and credit loss arising on account of nonpayment by the customer (credit risk is transferred from the business to the accounts receivables factoring companies).

-Let’s understand the same as an accounts receivable factoring example:
+Let’s understand the same as factoring of accounts receivable example:

-Company A sends Rs 10000 invoice to its customers to be paid in six months and a copy to its Factor, M/s X in return for the sum of Rs 8500.
-On due date (i.e. after six months), M/s X collects the same from the customer.
+Company A sends Rs 10000 invoice to its customers to be paid in six months and a copy to its Factor, M/s X, in return for the sum of Rs 8500.
+On the due date (i.e., after six months), M/s X collects the same from the customer.

 Accounts Receivable Factoring is a higher-cost source of funds and is used more by smaller firms that do not have a particularly strong credit history.
-There are other motivations also behind opting for this financial instrument tool as it helps business to focus on growing business and serving more clients rather than focusing on payment collection hassle, improve cash conversion cycle, removes credit risk to name a few.
-However, it is important to mention that at times (particularly in case of Non-recourse Factoring), the factor may put extra pressure on the business customer for payment and this could have a negative effect on the firms future business prospect with these customers.
+There are other motivations also behind opting for this financial instrument tool as it helps businesses to focus on growing business and serving more clients rather than focusing on payment collection hassle, improve the cash conversion cycleCash Conversion CycleThe Cash Conversion Cycle (CCC) is a ratio analysis measure to evaluate the number of days or time a company converts its inventory and other inputs into cash.
+It considers the days inventory outstanding, days sales outstanding and days payable outstanding for computation., removes credit risk, to name a few.
+However, it is important to mention that at times (particularly in case of Non-recourse Factoring), the factor may put extra pressure on the business customer for payment, and this could hurt the firm’s future business prospect with these customers.

-This has been a guide to what is Accounts Receivables Factoring.
-Here we discuss types of accounting receivables factoring including the recourse factoring and nonrecourse factoring along with practical examples and benefits.
+This article has been a guide to what is Accounts Receivable Factoring and its definition.
+Here we discuss how accounts receivables factoring works along with its types, examples, and benefits.
 You may also have a look at these articles to learn more about Accounting –